 import cv2 import numpy as np import matplotlib.pyplot as plt from tensorflow.keras.models import load_model from keras.datasets import mnist from tensorflow.keras.models import Sequential from tensorflow.keras.layers import Conv2D,Flatten,Dropout,Dense,MaxPooling2D from tensorflow.keras.optimizers import SGD from keras.utils import np_utils %matplotlib inline

 Step 2 – Import training and testing data.

 (train_X,train_y),(test_X,test_y) = mnist.load_data() train_X.shape

 Step 3 – Here we are just randomly visualizing our 28X28 images.

-Lets see how train_y looks. train_y contains exact numbers written in the image.
-Like image on index 1 is shown above and number on 1st index in train_y is 0.
-But we can.t give data in this format to our data, we need to one hot encode it.
+Let’s see how train_y looks. train_y contains exact numbers written in the image.
+Like the image on index 1 is shown above and the number on the 1st index in train_y is 0.
+But we can.t give data in this format to our data, we need to one-hot encode it.

 Step 4 – Preprocess our training and testing data.